v8/v8.dev/src/docs/torque.md

 #### `intrinsic` callables

-`intrinsic`s are builtin Torque callables that provide access to internal funtionality that can't be otherwise implemented in Torque.
+`intrinsic`s are builtin Torque callables that provide access to internal funtionality that can’t be otherwise implemented in Torque.
 They are declared in Torque, but not defined, since the implementation is provided by the Torque compiler. `intrinsic` declarations use the following grammar:

 <pre><code class="language-grammar">IntrinsicDeclaration :
   <b>intrinsic</b> <b>%</b> IdentifierName ImplicitParameters<sub>opt</sub> ExplicitParameters ReturnType<sub>opt</sub> <b>;</b>
 </code></pre>

-For the most part, "user" Torque code should rarely have to use `intrinsic`s directly.
+For the most part, “user” Torque code should rarely have to use `intrinsic`s directly.
 The currently supported intrinsics are:

 ```torque
 // %RawObjectCast downcasts from Object to a subtype of Object without